ibizaman/selfhostblocks/modules/contracts/backup/docs/default.md

 It is a contract between a service that has files to be backed up and a service that backs up files.
-All options in this contract should be set by the former.
-The latter will then use the values of those options to know what to backup.

 ## Contract Reference {#backup-contract-options}